Skip to main content

 LaunchPad device upgrade

-Example to select device firmware and use Upgrade to selected to flash device.
+The following example demonstrates how to select a particular firmware release and use Upgrade to selected to flash it:

 LaunchPad device upgrade selected firmware